 Thank you for your willingness to help others who are struggling with the challenges of living with HIV/AIDS.
 Donation information for The Robert James Frascino AIDS Foundation can be found on the Foundation's Web site at www.concertedeffort.org.
 On behalf of those lives that will be touched by your gift, please accept my heartfelt thanks.
 I'll also send my best good-health/good-luck karma to you in hopes that your three-month HIV is negative.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Can HIV Be Transmitted Through Unprotected Oral Sex Without Ejaculation?
+- HIV Risk Of Unprotected Oral Sex Without Ejaculation

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.

 Experts appearing on this page are independent and are solely responsible for editing and fact-checking their material.
 Neither TheBody.com nor any advertiser is the publisher or speaker of posted visitors' questions or the experts' material.